awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    When completed, click *Next*
 5. [Configure stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html) if desired, then click *Next*.
-6. On the review you screen, you must check the boxes for:
+6. On the review screen, you must check the boxes for:
    * "*I acknowledge that AWS CloudFormation might create IAM resources*"
    * "*I acknowledge that AWS CloudFormation might create IAM resources with custom names*"